Living with Hoarding

 Is all hoarding the same?

 No. There are degrees of hoarding.
 The Institute of Challenging Disorganization has created a chart of five levels of hoarding, from minor to severe.
-You can get a more detailed insight at their website
+You can get a more detailed insight at their website.

-A quick over view of the levels of the hoarding scale
+The levels of the hoarding scale

 Level One Hoarder House